How to Legally Borrow Money from Licensed Moneylenders in Singapore

 - Retain, for safekeeping and documentation, all copies of statements of account/s and receipts of payment.

-What If I Can’t Pay Back the Money?
+What If I Can’t Repay the Loan?

 There are ways to handle any situation where you cannot immediately pay for the money you borrowed.
 In some instances, you can try negotiating with the moneylender for an extension or refinancing plans, but this may come with additional fees.
 It is advisable to do this before the loan – or the next instalment in a term loan – is due so as to avoid possible late payment charges.